This Is the Worst Roommate Story You’ll Ever Read

 In August, Miller and a friend — someone she’s known for half her life — finally settled into another apartment, in a quiet neighborhood just across the city line.
 On the January morning I last visited her there, the air was warm, and from the bushes issued the frenzied song of the common house sparrow.
 Inside, Miller was busy on the phone: Her roommate, she explained, had moved out a few weeks earlier, and she was fielding calls from potential replacements.
 I could hear her vetting them: “How old are you?
 What was your situation before this?
 What do you do for work?
 Do you have three references?”
 So far, only one visitor of four — a “no drama” restaurant manager who worked long hours — had caught her interest.
 And there had been a scare.
 “One woman showed up on a Sunday after church, and she had her purse, a miniature poodle, and a duffel bag,” Miller told me, as if to say, Can you believe it?
 As the woman stood on the front step, eyeing her expectantly, Alex shut the door.

 *This article appears in the February 19, 2018, issue of New York Magazine.
+Subscribe Now!